Quansight-Labs/free-threaded-compatibility/docs/testing.md

 or shorter).
-You can call [`sys.setswitchinterval`](https://docs.python.org/3/library/sys.html#sys.setswitchinterval) before running multithreaded tests to force Python to release the GIL more often that the default configuration.
+You can call [`sys.setswitchinterval`](https://docs.python.org/3/library/sys.html#sys.setswitchinterval) before running multithreaded tests to force Python to release the GIL more often than the default configuration.
 This can expose thread safety issues that the GIL is masking.

 Unless your tests make heavy use of the `threading` module, you will likely not